Engineering Major—Electrical Concentration, Bachelor of Science

 Within the first five years after graduation, our engineering alumni are expected to make measurable contributions in the following spiritual and professional objectives:

-- Entry-Level Employment—apply engineering knowledge, professional ethics, and Christian principles in the workplace;
+- Entry-Level Employment—apply technical knowledge, engineering skills, professional ethics, and Christian principles in the workplace;

 - Christian Ministry—support a local church and other Christian ministries;